gomezfy/Sheriffbot-/replit.md

 ts-node src/index.ts
 ```

-This command starts the Discord bot standalone (no web server)
+This command starts both the Discord bot AND the website server on port 5000

 ### Deploying Slash Commands
 If you add new commands or modify existing ones: